 How do you register?
 You may register on line or download a copy of the UCR application.
 Oklahoma-based registrants must use Oklahoma as their registration state.
 Florida-based registrants may use Oklahoma as their registration state.

 Upon what conditions would I have to pay UCR fees for prior years?
-If you conducted any interstate operations during 2015 and/or 2016, the designated fees are due and payable.
-Your 2017 registration cannot be processed until your company is current with all fees owed for prior years.
+If you conducted any interstate operations during 2017, the designated fees are due and payable.
+Your 2018 registration cannot be processed until your company is current with all fees owed for prior years.
 Failure to pay UCR fees may result in fines or penalties.